Gordonowens/Dog-Walking-Silulator/readme.txt

-Dog Walker Simulator: Good Boy Edition
+Dog Walker Simulator: Good Boy Update

 The intention of this project is to show how pathfinding algorithms, finate state machines and object orientated programming can be used to create functioning AI.